Berliner187/UnixMonitor/README.md

 # UnixMonitor | Zenitha
-Simple monitor resources in terminal
+Linux/OSX simple monitor resources in terminal, as well as background tracking of resources in a file with the ability to visualize this data using matplotlib.

 ## Features
 - Dynamic real-time monitoring